selroc/merc/README.md

-# merc
+Merc
+====

-A tool for compiling CubedOS message definitions into message encoding/decoding subprograms
+A tool for compiling CubedOS message definitions into message encoding/decoding subprograms.